rmalviya087/ML-by-Andrew-Ng-In-Python/README.md

-# this is a solutions for Andrew Ng Machine Learning couese.
+# this solutions is for for Andrew Ng Machine Learning course.